IAF Launchpad Mentorship Programme

 Helping launch the careers of aerospace professionals around the world through one-to one mentorship to achieve their career and professional development goals

-The IAF is pleased to announce the launch of a new initiative, the IAF Launchpad Mentorship Programme, focused on mentorship and career development.
-This program pairs early- to mid-career professionals with experienced senior professionals in the space industry.
+The IAF Launchpad Mentorship Programme is focused on professional mentorship and career development of early- to mid-career professionals and recent graduates entering the space industry.
+In this programme, you will be paired with experience, senior professionals in the space industry.
 The IAF Launchpad Mentorship Programme aims to facilitate career development and leadership capabilities of the Mentee and provide a platform for enhanced communication between the generations represented within the IAF.

 How Will Mentoring Benefit Me?